 Commonly called Portuguese Sundew or Dewy Pine, the Drosophyllum lusitanicum carnivorous plant is considered to be one of the most successful in the insectivorous fauna world.
-It has the ability to attract, capture and consume copious amounts of insects using an extremely effective passive trapping methods.
-In fact, it’s ability to capture prey is so effective that it’s leaves are often smothered by insects.
+It has the ability to attract, capture, and consume copious amounts of insects using extremely effective passive trapping methods.
+In fact, its ability to capture prey is so effective that it’s leaves are often smothered by insects.

 Buy Drosophyllum lusitanicum seed from the FlytrapStore.

 Drosophyllum naturally occurs in the southern coastal region of Portugal and thrives in arid climates.
 This differs vastly from the humid savanna of the coastal Eastern United States or tropical rain forests of the South Pacific.
 The ability of these plants to maintain dewy leaves in the hot semi-desert region is a marvel in its own right but it is assumed that the daily fog from the Atlantic ocean helps to invigorate and maintain its summer growth.

 Drosophyllum typically enjoys wet winter and spring months and in April and May mature plants send out large wonderful yellow flowers.
 The flowers are only open for a few hours and are self-pollinating but in cultivation, hand pollination induces a higher seed count.
 Each flower produces a translucent seed pod that crack open after the black pear-shaped seeds ripen.

 Strewn by the wind seeds lay dormant on the dry earth for months until the fall rains return.
 After germination, Drosophyllum quickly sends roots deep into the rocky soil and produces its first fully functioning leaves.
 The hardened black seed husks are very strong and offer good protection to the fragile interior from wildfires and drought common to southern Portugal.